 - 2013: Cubase Pro

 Digital Audio Workstation

-and studio session musician in the Milwaukee area and is the leader of
+and studio session musician from Milwaukee and the leader of

 What are your studio's hours, and what is your availability?

-All studio sessions and consultations are by appointment only.
+All studio sessions and consultations are by appointment.
 Hours of

-operation are generally from around 10AM to 10PM.
-Our
+operation are generally from 10AM to 10PM.
+Studio

 changes from week to week, so please email in advance to inquire about

 our availability when booking the studio for a session or consultation.

 I have a some records and cassette tapes that I would like you to put